| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 1. commercial alliances (cf. Tyre, Isa.
 23:13-18; and Nineveh, Nahum 3:4)

 2. political alliances which involved the contractual worship of the gods of the nations in the ratification ceremonies (cf. Jerusalem also called a harlot in Isa.
-1:21 and Jeremiah 3)
+1:21 and Jeremiah 3).
+In many ways Jeremiah 3 and this section of Revelation are parallel.

-3. the worship of the Roman Emperor as divine (Nero and Domitian)
+3. in John's day the worship of the Roman Emperor as divine (Nero and Domitian) was, for believers, spiritual adultery

 ▣"those who dwell on the earth were made drunk with the wine of her immorality" This is an allusion to Jer.
 51:7.
 It is also introduced in Rev. 14:8.
 The phrase "those who dwell on the earth" is a recurrent theme in Revelation denoting unregenerate, apostate Israel (cf. Rev. 3:10; 6:10; 8:13; 11:10; 13:8,14; 17:8).